Constantinople: Names

-The city was briefly renamed Augusta Antonina in the early 3rd century AD by the Emperor Septimius Severus (193–211), who razed the city to the ground in 196 for supporting a rival contender in the civil war.
-He then had it rebuilt in honour of his son Marcus Aurelius Antoninus (who succeeded him as Emperor), popularly known as Caracalla.
-The name appears to have been quickly forgotten and abandoned, and the city reverted to Byzantium/Byzantion after either the assassination of Caracalla in 217 or, at the latest, the fall of the Severan dynasty in 235.
+Before Constantine I, the city was known as Byzantium (Greek Byzantion), the name associated with its original foundation as a Greek colony in the 7th century BC.
+It was briefly renamed Augusta Antonina in the early 3rd century AD by the Emperor Septimius Severus (193–211), who had razed it to the ground during the civil war of 196 AD, and then had it rebuilt in honour of his son Marcus Aurelius Antoninus, the future Emperor Caracalla.
+The name appears to have been quickly forgotten and abandoned, and the city reverted to Byzantium after either the assassination of Caracalla in 217 or, at the latest, the fall of the Severan dynasty in 235.